"Inspiring Curiosity and Confidence"

 At St. Joseph's Catholic Primary School, we offer a curriculum with Christ at the centre.

 The needs of our children are central to our curriculum.
-Having a strong knowledge of our local area, our curriculum offers the knowledge, skills and experiences that will give our children the best start in life.
-We ensure that language and vocabulary is at the forefront of all learning, allowing our children to know the world around them and reach for the stars.
+Our curriculum offers the knowledge, skills and experiences that will give our children the best start in life.
+We ensure that language and vocabulary is at the forefront of all learning, allowing our children to know the world around them and have every opportunity to succeed in their future.

-Our purpose is to identify and nurture the uniqueness of each child.
+Our ethos seeks to identify and nurture the uniqueness of each and every child.

 We deliver our RE lessons with the support of the Diocesan recommended scheme, 'The Way, The Truth and The Life'.
 This scheme teaches and supports the children with the principles of the Catholic faith.
 To see this in more detail, please visit our Religious Education section of the website.

 In English we teach a broad curriculum covering reading, writing, grammar, handwriting and speaking and listening.
 We draw on a range of high quality materials to enhance our provision of writing, and have invested in a new reading scheme which is phonetically decodable for our early readers.

 We study high quality texts, both modern and classical, including 'The Chronicles of Narnia', 'Wonder' and 'Tom's Midnight Garden'.

 Children have access to a modern and inspiring range of books in our school library, in addition to a personal reading book.
 Parents are encouraged to read with their children at home, and help them progress through our rewards based reading challenge.

 Our aim is to develop confident and independent readers who possess a love of reading to take with them through life.